Our website uses cookies for statistical purposes.

 Family Reunion Visa in Portugal

-The family reunion visa for Portugal is issued to those foreign nationals who wish to join another family member, such as a spouse, who is already living in the country.
-It is important to note that only foreign nationals who have a valid residence permit can invite their family members to join them.
+The family reunion visa for Portugal is issued to those foreign nationals who wish to join another family member, such as a spouse, who is already living legally in the country.
+It is important to note that the right to family reunion is granted only to foreign nationals who have a valid residence permit (Titulo de Residencia) for at least 2 years, as a general rule applicable to family members from outside Portugal, with the exceptions foreseen by the current legal framework.

 If you wish to know more about the residence permits available for different purposes, and how to extend an existing permit before inviting your family, our team of Portugal immigration specialists can help you.